macarthur-lab/matchbox/README.md

 ## Matching criteria

-1. Gene matching is the primary matching strategy.
+1. Gene matching is the primary matching strategy. (if 2 individuals have at least 1 gene in common, it is considered a match)

-2. Phenotype matching is done as a secondary step to help narrow down initial search via genotypes.
+2. Phenotype matching is done as a secondary step to help narrow down initial search via genotypes.(not implemented yet)

 ## Data model notes
 * A database named "beamr" will be created in your localhost MongoDB isntance.
 If you wish to use a different host name or different database name please update class as needed,